-41. In its judgment of 18 January 2006 the Constitutional Court examined the request submitted to it by the Ombudsman to determine the compatibility with the Constitution of the requirements imposed on organisers of public events by the provisions of the Road Traffic Act in so far as they impinged on freedom of assembly, arguing that they amounted to an excessive limitation of that freedom.

-42. The Constitutional Court observed that the essence of the constitutional problem was whether the requirements imposed by section 65 of the Act were compatible with freedom of expression as formulated by the Constitution and developed by the Assemblies Act.
+- 41. In its judgment of 18 January 2006 the Constitutional Court examined a request submitted to it by the Ombudsman to determine whether the requirements imposed on organisers of public events by the provisions of the Road Traffic Act were compatible with the Constitution in so far as they impinged on freedom of assembly, or whether they amounted to an excessive limitation of that freedom. - 42.
+The Constitutional Court observed that the essence of the constitutional problem was whether the requirements imposed by section 65 of the Act were compatible with freedom of expression as formulated by the Constitution and developed by the Assemblies Act.
 It noted that the 1990 Assemblies Act was based on the premise that the exercise of this freedom did not require any authorisations or licences issued by the State.
-As it was a freedom, the State was obliged to refrain from hindering its exercise and to ensure that it was enjoyed by various groups despite the fact that their views might not be shared by the majority.

-43. Accordingly, the Assemblies Act provided for a system based on nothing more than the registration of an assembly to be held.
+As it was a freedom, the State was obliged to refrain from hindering its exercise and to ensure that it was enjoyed by various groups despite the fact that their views might not be shared by the majority. - 43.
+Accordingly, the Assemblies Act provided for a system based on nothing more than the registration of the proposed assembly.

-The Court observed that subsequently the legislature, when it enacted the Road Traffic Act, had incorporated various administrative requirements which were difficult to comply with into the procedure created for the organisation of sporting events, contests and assemblies, thus replacing the registration system by a system based on permission.
-In doing so, it placed assemblies within the meaning of the Assemblies Act on a par with events of a commercial character or organised for entertainment purposes.
+The court observed that subsequently, when it enacted the Road Traffic Act, the legislature had incorporated various administrative requirements which were difficult to comply with into the procedure created for the organisation of sporting events, contests and assemblies, thus replacing the registration system by a system based on permission.
+In so doing, it placed assemblies within the meaning of the Assemblies Act on a par with events of a commercial character or organised for entertainment purposes.
 This was incompatible with the special position that freedom of expression occupied in a democratic society and rendered nugatory the special place that assemblies had in the legal system under the Constitution and the Assemblies Act.
-The Court also had regard to the fact that the list of requirements imposed by the Road Traffic Act contained as many as nineteen various administrative obligations.
+The court also had regard to the fact that the list of requirements imposed by the Road Traffic Act contained as many as nineteen sundry administrative obligations.
 The restrictions on freedom of assembly imposed by that Act were in breach of the requirement of proportionality applicable to all restrictions imposed on the rights guaranteed by the Constitution.

-44. The Court concluded that section 65 of the Road Traffic Act was incompatible with the Constitution in so far as it applied to assemblies.
+44. The court concluded that section 65 of the Road Traffic Act was incompatible with the Constitution in so far as it applied to assemblies.